Nobel Peace Prize Winner Faces Protests After Activist's Late-Night Standoff

 That's not to say Abiy and Jawar have been on the same page, exactly.

 Jawar has pushed for some controversial measures — including making Afaan Oromoo the working language of the Ethiopian government and giving the region of Oromia control of Addis Ababa.
-Critics have accused him of fomenting ethnic divisions in the country that have led to serious violence, displacing hundreds of thousands of Ethiopians.
+Critics have accused him of fomenting ethnic divisions that have led to serious violence, displacing hundreds of thousands of Ethiopians.

 And though Abiy has for the most part been tolerant of Jawar — removing his designation as a terrorist and welcoming him back to Ethiopia — their relations have soured recently over disputes about the future of Ethiopia's ethnic federalism.
-In a speech to Parliament on Tuesday, Abiy issued a thinly veiled warning to Jawar, saying if he undermines the country's peace, the government would "take measures."
+In a speech to parliament on Tuesday, Abiy issued a thinly veiled warning to Jawar, saying that if he undermined the country's peace, the government would "take measures."

-Some fear a deepening feud in Ethiopia would further destabilize a central government already weakened by the assassination of Abiy's top defense official and multiple attempts against the prime minister himself.
+Some fear that a deepening feud in Ethiopia would further destabilize a central government already weakened by the assassination of Abiy's top defense official and multiple attempts against the prime minister himself.

 Jawar, in his phone call Wednesday with NPR, said his tenuous coalition with Abiy is "being tested" as the premier moves "further to the right, denouncing ethnic politics."